 Newly married couples often have a lot of financial planning to do: starter house, kids, a vacation fund, a dream house, a college fund.
 It's easy to overlook or ignore planning for your shared retirement.
-Don't let this happen.
-The golden years may ultimately be the best of your marriage if you understand each future other's goals, needs, and expectations.
-Here's are seven tips for planning for retirement and budgeting as a couple.
+Don't let that happen.
+The golden years may ultimately be the best of your marriage if you understand each other's future goals, needs, and expectations.
+Here are our seven tips for planning for retirement and budgeting as a couple.

 Discuss Your Big-Picture Goals

 Sit down with your spouse and discuss your ideal retirement.
 One of you may envision retiring at age 45 while the other is happy to work forever, you may dream of a cabin in the country while your spouse pictures spending your golden years in a motor home.

 The sooner you are aware of the other's goal, the more time you have to work toward a compromise and a shared ideal.